 The bone tissues for the graft can be taken from your chin or a surgical-grade cadaver.
 Our oral surgeon will then install the bone graft by making an incision in your gums to access the underlying jawbone.
 The graft will be set into place and your gums will be sutured closed.
 In time, the bone graft will naturally integrate into your existing bone structure.

-If you are considering a dental restoration and you’re concerned about the bone structure in your jaw, you should call 209-205-4657 to schedule a consultation at Dr. Smith.
+If you are considering a dental restoration and you’re concerned about the bone structure in your jaw, you should call 209-205-4657 to schedule a consultation at Scott A. Smith DDS.